 -map 0:a -map 2:v -disposition:v:0 attached_pic -c:v copy \

+The -af here is the second loudnorm pass from step 5, folded into the same encode.
 Two practical notes: open with a spoken intro chapter (title, subtitle, author, and the epigraph) rather than cold on chapter one, and keep the file under your host’s size limit.
-GitHub Pages rejects files over 100 MiB, so 48k mono AAC keeps a 3-hour book around 65 MB.
+GitHub blocks any file over 100 MiB (and warns at 50), so 64k mono AAC keeps even a 3.3-hour book near 95 MB, under the ceiling with room to spare.

 What to know before you commit